England cricket team: 2010s

-After a drawn Test series in South Africa, England won their first ever ICC world championship, the 2010 World Twenty20, with a seven-wicket win over Australia in Barbados.
+After a drawn Test series in South Africa, England won their first ever ICC event, the 2010 World Twenty20, with a seven-wicket win over Australia in Barbados.
 The following winter in the 2010–11 Ashes, they beat Australia 3–1 to retain the urn and record their first series win in Australia for 24 years.
-Furthermore, all three of their wins were by an innings – the first time a touring side had ever recorded three innings victories in a single Test series.
-Cook earned Man of the Series with 766 runs.
+Furthermore, all three of their wins were by an innings – the first time a touring side had ever recorded three innings victories in a single Test series, Alastair Cook earning Man of the Series with 766 runs.

 England struggled to match their Test form in the 2011 Cricket World Cup.
 Despite beating South Africa and tying with eventual winners India, England suffered shock losses to Ireland and Bangladesh before losing in the quarter-finals to Sri Lanka.
 However the team's excellent form in the Test match arena continued and on 13 August 2011, they became the world's top-ranked Test team after comfortably whitewashing India 4–0, their sixth consecutive series victory and eighth in the past nine series.
 However, this status only lasted a year – having lost 3–0 to Pakistan over the winter, England were beaten 2–0 by South Africa, who replaced them at the top of the rankings.
 It was their first home series loss since 2008, against the same opposition.

-This loss saw the resignation of Strauss as captain (and his retirement from cricket).
+This loss saw the resignation of Strauss as captain and his retirement from cricket.

 Cook, who was already in charge of the ODI side, replaced Strauss and led England to a 2–1 victory in India – their first in the country since 1984–85.
 In doing so, he became the first captain to score centuries in his first five Tests as captain and became England's leading century-maker with 23 centuries to his name.
 After finishing as runners-up in the ICC Champions Trophy, England faced Australia in back-to-back Ashes series.
 A 3–0 home win secured England the urn for the fourth time in five series.
 However, in the return series, they found themselves utterly demolished in a 5–0 defeat, their second Ashes whitewash in under a decade.
 Their misery was compounded by batsman Jonathan Trott leaving the tour early due to a stress-related illness and the mid-series retirement of spinner Graeme Swann.
 Following the tour, head coach Flower resigned his post while Pietersen was dropped indefinitely from the England team.
 Flower was replaced by his predecessor, Moores, but he was sacked for a second time after a string of disappointing results including failing to advance from the group stage at the 2015 World Cup.
-He was replaced by Australian Trevor Bayliss who oversaw an upturn of form in the ODI side, including series victories against New Zealand and Pakistan.
-In the Test arena, England reclaimed the Ashes 3–2 in the summer of 2015.